hypnoshock/pokemon-search/README.md

 This will run the project using `nodemon` serving the api on port 3000.
 A simple swagger frontend will be served on `http://localhost:3000/docs`

-For use with the REST Client VSCode plugin, there is a `test.http` file that can be used to test queries
+For testing the API endpoints, you can use the `test.http` file with the REST Client VSCode plugin.
+This file contains example requests for all available endpoints.

 ### Using the docker container